obodsoft/obodsoft_web/README.md

 ## Features

 - Modern and responsive design with Next.js and React
-- Smooth animations and transitions
+- Smooth animations triggered on scroll with the `useInView` hook
 - Mobile-friendly navigation
 - Contact form with email functionality
 - Dedicated pages for services, about, portfolio, and contact